fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-When Rishadan Cutpurse enters the battlefield, each opponent sacrifices a permanent unless they pays {1}.
+When Rishadan Cutpurse enters the battlefield, each opponent sacrifices a permanent unless they pay {1}.

 **1 / 1**